|Chamber of Deputies, by Honore Daumier (Metropolitan Museum of Art)|

 But I am certain that opposing Donald Trump is a patriotic duty, almost sacred in its alignment with all concepts of democracy, freedom, morals, human decency.
 I have no doubt whatsoever that no matter what occurs in this country, it is something I will look back on with pride, or my children will look back on with pride, and if that is in conflict with the general consensus, it will mean that Trump has triumphed—as he might—and we are still in the dark age that follows.
 But that dark age will end because all dark ages do.
 The story can't end with Trump winning.
 It can't it can't it can't.
 Enough people will stand up, vote, resist.
 It has to happen.

 I can't understand it.
 I love my job, but if my bosses told me I had to ballyhoo Trump, I would give it up.
 Go do something else.
 Greet people at Home Depot.
 At least I hope I would.
 You can't predict your own courage with absolute certainty.
 Nobody expects himself to be hiding in the pickle barrel when the bugle sounds.
 But I like to think I would stand tall.
-People do such things all the time, leap into rivers to save drowning people, walk the point on patrol in Afghanistan.
+People do such things all the time, leap into rivers to save someone from drowning, walk the point on patrol in Afghanistan.
 Run into burning buildings, charge up dark staircases, guns drawn.
 Not that I'm comparing rhetoric to actual physical heroism.
 But putting yourself at risk for a cause.
 Why is heroism so common in some professions, and so rare in others?
 So scarce in the United States Senate?
 This could have been their moment to shine.
 Instead it is their moment of shame.

 I'll never understand it.